Why you should give up driving for Lent

 It’s not just the environment which is suffering, but also our own physical and mental wellbeing due to the increasingly inactive lifestyles we lead.
 A lack of exercise in our daily lives is putting one in four at risk of a raft of health problems, such as heart disease, type-2 diabetes and some cancers, according to the World Health Organisation.

 If looking after the future of the planet doesn't quite tip the balance for you, then perhaps the rising cost of petrol will.
-Currently the average price for unleaded is 150p per litre, but with surging oil prices due to Russia's invasion of Ukraine, those painful heights are only set to rise.
+Currently the average price for unleaded is 154p per litre.
+That doesn’t look set to drop any time soon, and only piles further misery on top of the high prices we’re paying for everyday goods.

-So whether it's the future of the world or your wallet, this Lent is the time to ditch the car (it won’t mind I’m sure) and be a bit more active.
+So whether it's the future of the world, your waistline, or your wallet, this Lent is an opportunity to ditch the car (it won’t mind I’m sure) and build more physical activity into your life.

-For the next 40 days, Cycling UK is encouraging everyone to aim to use their bike (or feet) for those shorter journeys where you might have been tempted to drive previously.
+For the next 40 days, Cycling UK is encouraging everyone to aim to cycle (or walk) for those shorter journeys where you might have been tempted to drive previously.

 It’s easier said than done I’m sure, especially if like a lot of people, your riding is more focussed on the leisure or sporting side of cycling.
 Bringing the bike into your everyday routine can be a challenge – but a worthwhile one.